 - 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 2.
 New housing helps increase the range of choice, supply, and adds additional appropriately-scaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
 Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 4.
 Cut-through traffic is minimized. - 5.
 New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
-Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm.

-7. The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting.

-8. New sidewalks contribute to the completion of a sidewalk network.
+Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
+The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
+New sidewalks contribute to the completion of a sidewalk network.

-The proposed City R-3 zoning district is primarily intended to promote low-density single-family detached residential development of up to 3 dwelling units per acre.
-The uses permitted in the proposed R-3 zoning district are compatible with existing uses located on adjacent tracts.
+The proposed City CD-R-3 zoning district, as conditioned, promotes low-density single-family detached residential development that is compatible with existing uses located on adjacent tracts.